CSBiology/ChlamyAtlas/README.md

 <b>Example:</b>
 The predict function gets called in /src/app/rounter/main.py<br>
 4 Examples are given and the output is printed at the end<br>
+The QValue conversion is given in /src/app/value_conversion.fsx<br>
+Two eampples are given at the end on what should happen with the Input type to get the final Output type for one sequence.

 <b>Function:</b>